When Yesterday Becomes Tomorrow by B. B. Wright

-“He gave me a cock-and-bull story about investigating a murder if that’s what you’re asking?”
-She turned on the table lamp as Pepper came down the stairs and jumped onto the couch and settled in the corner opposite her.
+“He says he’s investigating a murder, if that’s what you’re asking?”
+She turned on the table lamp when Pepper came down the stairs and jumped onto the couch and settled in the corner opposite her.

 “I guess I’ll find out this evening.”
 Patting her side, she looked over at Pepper to invite him to snuggle against her which he readily acceded to.

 “This evening?”
 Jeffrey queried with more than a hint of astonishment in his tone.